What does it really take to get lean or reach your health and body composition goals?

 But consider this: if you begin exercising and gain a pound of muscle while also losing a pound of body fat, your scale weight will not have changed—but your body composition will look much different (and chances are, you will like the results!).

-At WAG, we use client body weights from the scale when assessing client progress.
-But we use these scale weights with other progress indicators (more on that below).
+At WAG, we use average weekly body weight changes to help assess progress.
+However, we also use other progress indicators (more on that below).

-The main point about scale weight is if you want to get leaner and maybe one day even see your abs emerge, it is not the best idea to rely on scale weight alone.
+The main point about scale weight is that if you want to get leaner, it is not the best idea to rely on it alone.
 The number on the scale tells only a small part of the story about how your body is changing.

-Now that we have established the importance of determining our body composition, the next question is: how do we determine what that is?
-How do we know how much body fat vs. muscle we have?
+Now that we have established the importance of determining our body composition, the next question is: How do we determine what that is?
+How do we know how much body fat we have compared to muscle?

 There are many ways to determine this, some more accurate than others.
 We will outline some of the most commonly used methods below.